msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 ### Approach 2: Check for collisions and manage them

-If we require no more than one value per hash and don't want to overwrite previous values, we'll have to check additional properties of our input.
-For example, we may check a file's name and size in addition to its hash.
-This doesn't guarantee equality, but makes it less likely for us to accidentally overwrite or access the wrong file.
+If we require values to have unique hashes, we'll have to check additional properties of our input.
+For example, we might check a file's name and size as well as its hash.
+This doesn't guarantee equality, but makes us less likely to accidentally overwrite or access the wrong file.

 We can then check for collisions before adding files, and either prevent a collision from entering the system or update our hash function to use a larger hash space and update all of our hashes (a fairly expensive operation which may not always help).

 ### Approach 3: Don't handle collisions

-If we don't do anything to handle collisions, then we will simply end up mapping multiple data entries to the same hash value, which can have the following side effects:
+If we don't do anything to handle collisions, then we'll simply end up mapping multiple data entries to the same hash value, which can have the following side effects:

 - Overwriting data unintentionally
 - Passing the wrong data to users